fossabot/demo-1/camera.rst

-Camera Upload Intergration
+Camera Upload Integration
 ##########################

 Web and Mobile Web integration of the camera upload button is done by doing the following:

-Design the camera icon that will lunch the feature and give it this class:
+Design the camera icon that will launch the feature and give it this class:

 .. code-block:: html